Traditional Christian Ceremony

 I, Bride, give you Groom this ring as a symbol of my love and commitment.
 With this ring, I thee wed.

-By the power vested in me, I pronounce you, Lisa and Raymond as wife and husband, lawfully wedded before God.
+By the power vested in me, I pronounce you, bride and groom as wife and husband, lawfully wedded before God.